AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/put-it-all-together.md

 Next, let's look at the constituent parts of an AEM environment.

 A full AEM environment is made up of an Author, Publish, and Dispatcher.
-These same components are made available in the local development runtime in order to make it easier for you to preview your code and content before going live.
+These same components are made available in the local development runtime so you can make it easier for you to preview your code and content before going live.

 * **The Author service** is where internal users create, manage, and preview content.